-In 1940, Thomas and his wife moved to London.
+In 1940, Thomas and his wife, the dancer and writer Caitlin Thomas (née Macnamara), moved to London.
 He had served as an anti-aircraft gunner but was rejected for more active combat due to illness.
 To avoid the air raids, the couple left London in 1944.
 They eventually settled at Laugharne, in the Boat House where Thomas would write many of his later poems.

 Thomas recorded radio shows and worked as a scriptwriter for the BBC.
 Between 1945 and 1949, he wrote, narrated, or assisted with over a hundred radio broadcasts.
 In one show, “Quite Early One Morning,” he experimented with the characters and ideas that would later appear in his poetic radio play Under Milk Wood (1953).